JuliaEarth/CoDa.jl/README.md

 f (generic function with 1 method)
 ```

-Finally, two compositions are considered to be equal when the
+Finally, two compositions are considered to be equal when
-closure of their parts is approximately equal:
+their closure is approximately equal:

 ```julia
 julia> c == c